GuillaumeLam/hugo-guillaumelam.me/README.md

 ./deploy.sh
 ```

-The new website will now be present at the address **guillaumelam.me**.
+The new website will now be present at the address **guillaumelam.com**.